Economics in the Homeschool

-And just how to we go about this?
+And just how do we go about this?
 Homeschool Economics!

 Economics in the Homeschool

-During the elementary years, we use literature to help us demonstrate some more formal economics concepts in a laid back way.
-I’ve shared about one of those lessons in this post about productive resources.
-We also try to plug in at least a few field trips that lend themselves to economics discussions – factories, a bank, a grocery store, farms, having a good conversations with any business owner.
+During the elementary years, we use literature to help us demonstrate some more formal economics concepts in a laid-back way.
+I’ve shared one of those lessons in this post about productive resources.
+We also try to plug in at least a few field trips that lend themselves to economics discussions – factories, a bank, a grocery store, farms, and having good conversations with any business owner.
 Really, just about any trip can be turned into an economics-themed trip – even a trip to a pioneer fort where you discuss trading goods.

-In my quest to raise economically smart children, I’ve used many tools and come across others that are waiting in the wings for the right time.
+In my quest to raise economically intelligent children, I’ve used many tools and come across others waiting in the wings for the right time.
 I’ve included all of them below.
 The * indicates those that are tried and true resources.